Why you can trust Tom's Guide

 Kermit was wrong: It's easy being green.
 Well, at least if you're a cord cutter with the Mohu ReLeaf antenna.
-It's made of recycled materials and delivers excellent reception, making this our top unamplified pick among even the best HDTV antennas.
+It's made of recycled materials and delivers excellent reception, making this our top unamplified pick among even the best TV antennas.

 Design: Recycled Basic Beige